linkarzu/linkarzu.github.io/_posts/neovim/2023-05-08-vim-commands-for-beginners.md

 - `^` - takes you to the first letter of the line
 - `$` - takes you to the last letter of the line
 - `0` - takes you to the very beginning of a line
-  - you can then press `w` to move to the first word
+  - You can then press `w` to move to the first word
 - `z[enter]` - moves the current cursor line to the top of the screen
 - `gg` - go to the top of the file
   - `:^` - go to the top of the file